oopt-goldstone/goldstone-mgmt/README.md

     - e.g) Switch ASIC, Transponder, Gearbox, Peripheral devices(Thermal sensors, LED, fan etc..)
 - Goldstone management translation daemons that translate standarized YANG models and Goldstone YANG models (Red boxes in the following diagram)
     - OpenConfig Translator
+- Goldstone management system daemons that provide service to north daemons by only interacting with south or xlate daemons
+    - Streaming telemetry Server
 - Goldstone YANG models
     - The schemas that are used between north and south daemons